Key takeaways from the Senate hearing on the East Palestine, Ohio train derailment - KESQ

 In the wake of the East Palestine crash, a bipartisan group of senators has proposed a new bill aimed at shoring up rail safety.
 The Railway Safety Act of 2023 has been introduced by Vance and other Republican Sens.
 Marco Rubio of Florida and Josh Hawley of Missouri, as well as Brown, Casey and fellow Democratic Sen. John Fetterman of Pennsylvania.

-In his testimony, Casey said he hopes to hear Norfolk Southern say they support the bill.
+In his testimony, Casey said he hoped to hear Norfolk Southern say they support the bill.

 “We have a lot of work to do in the near term, but the future has to be about passing the Railway Safety Act,” he said.